 Getting to and from the airport

-British Airways allows you to book private door-to-door service but this isn’t included in your Club World ticket.
+When your business class flights to Las Vegas touchdown, British Airways allows you to book private door-to-door service, but this isn’t included in your Club World ticket.
 Virgin Atlantic on the other hand offers a complimentary chauffeur drive service to your hotel in Las Vegas, which just needs to be organised before your trip.